Canon EOS R vs EOS RP: 10 key differences you need to know

 Canon EOS R vs EOS RP: external controls

-Canon chose to drop the EOS R's M-Fn bar when designing the EOS RP, and also lost the multi-purpose dial from the top plate that works in conjunction with the small LCD to its right-hand side.
+Canon chose to drop the EOS R's M-Fn bar when designing the EOS RP, and also left out the multi-purpose dial from the top plate that works in conjunction with the small LCD to its right-hand side.

 Instead of these, the EOS RP has a more conventional mode dial on the top plate with exposure modes clearly marked, and no top-plate LCD screen at all.